 We are the local planning authority for the Lake District National Park.
 We have to balance the demands of sustaining a prosperous economy and vibrant communities with the needs of this spectacular landscape.

 Because of increased applications and reduced staffing in combination, we have accumulated a backlog of applications.
 We currently have 120 applications unallocated awaiting a case planner with capacity to come available.
 We are approaching applications in date order where possible, allocating those applications which expire soonest first as staff capacity allows.
-Current allocation time is around 12 weeks following validation.
+Current allocation time is around 7 weeks, although in some cases may take longer.

 New enforcement cases remain at their highest ever level.
 We will continue to take enforcement action when it is in the public interest.
 We will undertake an initial review of all new investigations.
 The timing of further action will depend upon relative priorities and may take significantly longer than usual.